Legislation, Advocacy & Intellectual Freedom Committee

 - Plan at least one program about citizens and national library issues for Annual Conference, preferably in partnership with another unit or division of ALA.

-United for Libraries members may access the roster of United for Libraries committee members with contact information in PDF format.
+United for Libraries members may access the roster of United for Libraries committee members (PDF, 55 kb) with contact information.

 Jeff Smith, Chair

 The Legislation, Advocacy & Intellectual Freedom Committee meets in person during the ALA Midwinter Meeting.
 Prior to this meeting, the committee works remotely to being planning a program for the ALA Annual Conference.
 The topic of this program rotates annually between advocacy, intellectual freedom, and legislation.

 Director of Marketing & Communications

 Email: The email address to use for contacting committee members is firstname.lastname@example.org.
 Only committee members and staff liaisons can post messages to the electronic discussion group.

 Conference Calls: At the request of the committee chair, one or more conference calls can be scheduled with the assistance of United for Libraries staff.